That is often because dairy animals live a very different life than beef animals and their genetic makeup is different:

 - We do not keep a regular schedule on trimming.
 When a cow’s hooves are getting long or starting to curl, we trim.
 We do like to trim heifers at about 4-6 months old to make sure their hooves are developing properly and again around two years old when they calve for the first time.

 - Doing hoof trimming by hand is very labor intensive and is used only because we have very few animals and we like to keep up on trimming.
 Finding a reputable “cattle” hoof trimmer that lives in your area and is available when you need them can be difficult, you’re lucky if you have one!
 We now have a hoof trimmer in our area, so try to have him come out once a year or as needed, and we do touch-up work on the cows at other times.

-- If they start to grow long, you need to trim asap.
-The blood vessels build outward with the hoof, so the longer you wait, the more traumatic the trimming will become (because then you have to just trim off a little bit, wait until that part has firmed up, then trim off some more, until you are back to where the cow should be.)
+- If they start to grow long, this is the time to trim.
+The blood vessels build outward with the hoof, so the longer you wait, the more time-consuming the trimming will become – because then you have to just trim off a little bit, wait until that part has firmed up, then trim off some more, until you are back to where the cow should be.

 - If the hooves start to crack, you need to trim asap.
 A small crack can become a major crack if left unattended.
 Once trimmed, you should also try to find out why your cow’s hoof is cracking.
 Maybe adding a biotin or zinc supplement can firm up the hoof to prevent future cracking.

-- If the cow starts limping, investigate asap!
-The limp could be caused by foot rot, an abcess, puncture, etc. Those can all be dealt with accordingly.
-Also, the hoof could have built up a “false pad” which is like a firm cushion covering the bottom of the hoof, like a giant callous.
+If the cow starts limping, investigate asap!
+The limp could be caused by foot rot, an abscess, puncture, etc. Those can all be dealt with accordingly.
+Also, the hoof could have built up a “false pad” which is like a firm flap covering the bottom of the hoof.
 This prevents the real hoof from breathing and wearing regularly and can cause pain for the cow.
 This can be cut out easily during hoof trimming and makes the cow very happy!